-1) water with high concentration of chlorine should not flow into streams or wetlands;

-2) when dewatering on coastal areas salt water intrusion should be avoided (see Technical Note 15).
-Table 1.1.
-Physico-chemical parameters
+- 1) water with high concentration of chlorine should not flow into streams or wetlands; - 2) when dewatering on coastal areas salt water intrusion should be avoided (see Technical Note 15).

 Parameter WHO GDWQ Why?
-Corrective action рН 6-8 pH of 6.8-7.2 is required to reduce level of chlorine required.
-If pH is less than 6 add hydrated lime (calcium hydroxide) to raise pH before chlorination Turbidity < 5NTU (20NTU emergency limit) High turbidity requires more chlorine to oxidise organic matter Check the turbidity of the water entering the well through the walls and base.
+Corrective action pH 6-8 pH of 6.8-7.2 is required to reduce level of chlorine required.
+If pH is less than 6 add hydrated lime (calcium hydroxide) to raise pH before chlorination Turbidity < 5NTU High turbidity requires more chlorine to oxidise organic matter Check the turbidity of the water entering the well through the walls and base.
 Make sure there is no contamination from the surface.

-\GDWQ: Guidelines for drinking water quality
+WHO Guidelines for drinking water quality